- 1 cup of low-fat milk or soy milk

 - 3 tablespoons of additional margarine or butter

-- Whisk in squash.
+- Whisk in the squash.
 Remove from heat and cool for about 5 minutes.

 - Process just until a ball forms.
 Continue to process 45 seconds longer to knead the dough.